 A hybrid mattress combines innerspring with memory foam, so you get the benefits of both technologies.
 Hybrids allow sleepers to enjoy the perfect blend of sturdy support and contouring comfort.
 They typically have the same size coils as what you would find inside innerspring mattresses with a top layer of memory foam support and contouring.

 The “bounciness” you get from an innerspring mattress is found the coil system, and the layers of memory foam create that unmistakable enveloping embrace.
 Hybrids also tend to be shaped more like a traditional bed, instead of the low profile, slim lines of an all-foam bed.
-We have a large collection of Sealy and Stearns & Foster hybrid mattresses, and you’re sure to find one that will fulfill your needs.
+We have a large collection of Sealy and Stearns & Foster hybrid mattresses, plus you can find some in Tempur-Pedic too, and you’re sure to find one that will fulfill your needs.